TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 .. index:: pair: Page TSconfig; Static TSconfig files
 .. _pagesettingstaticpagetsconfigfiles:

-Static Page TSconfig
+Static page TSconfig
 ====================

 .. _include-static-page-tsconfig:

-Include static Page TSconfig into a page tree
+Include static page TSconfig into a page tree
 ---------------------------------------------

-Static Page TSconfig that has been
+Static page TSconfig that has been
 :ref:`registered <register-static-page-tsconfig>` by your sitepackage or a third party extension can be included in the page properties.

 #.
 Go to the page properties of the page where you want to include the page TSconfig.
 #.
 Go to the tab :guilabel:`Resources`, then to
-    :guilabel:`Page TSconfig > Include static Page TSconfig (from extensions)` and select the desired configurations from the :guilabel:`Available Items`.
+    :guilabel:`page TSconfig > Include static page TSconfig (from extensions)` and select the desired configurations from the :guilabel:`Available Items`.

 .. _register-static-page-tsconfig:

-Register static Page TSconfig files
+Register static page TSconfig files
 -----------------------------------

 Register PageTS config files in the :file:`Configuration/TCA/Overrides/pages.php`